abpframework/abp/docs/en/get-started/microservice.md

 # Get Started with ABP: Creating a Microservice Solution

+> You must have an ABP Business or a higher license to use this startup template.

 In this quick start guide, you will learn how to create and run a microservice solution using [ABP Studio](../studio/index.md).

 ## Creating a New Solution